lgoin/ifin/README.md

 # ifin
-ifin is a stata program that checks to see if one macro is contained in another
+ifin is a stata program that checks to see if one macro is contained in another, and then returns r(matches) with the matches